-The amended bill further provides that the Department of Employment and Workforce (DEW) must maintain and provide free online access to information regarding the economic value of college majors beginning July 1, 2025.
+The amended bill provides that the Department of Employment and Workforce (DEW) must maintain and provide free online access to information regarding the economic value of college majors beginning July 1, 2025.
 The agency may expand its report to include associate degrees, master's degrees, and doctoral degrees.
-The expenditure impact of this section of the amended bill on DEW is pending, contingent upon a response.

-Lastly, the Tech Board and the State Board of Education must provide a report to the General Assembly by July 1, 2024, providing for the transfer of certain adult education programs from the State Board of Education to the Tech Board and specifying methods for maximizing the use of career and technology centers to improve and update career and technical education.
-The expenditure impact of this section of the amended bill on SCDE is pending, contingent upon a response.
-The Tech Board indicates that these requirements will be managed within existing appropriations and will have no expenditure impact.
+Lastly, the State Board for Technical and Comprehensive Education (Tech Board) and the State Board of Education must provide a report to the General Assembly by July 1, 2024, providing for the transfer of certain adult education programs from the State Board of Education to the Tech Board and specifying methods for maximizing the use of career and technology centers to improve and update career and technical education.